DhruvTheTimeLord/Short-circuit-in-Li-Battery-NTGK-Model/README.md

 # Short-circuit-in-Li-Battery-NTGK-Model
-This model is used to provide the temperature and current contours in case of temperature runaway due to short-circuit within the battery
+This model provides the temperature and current contours in case of temperature runaway due to short-circuit within the battery.
+Please unzip the shortcircuit-files.zip folder and then run the workbench file for other results